-Dividends paid to our shareholders are subject to restrictions set forth in the California General Corporation Law.
-The California General Corporation Law provides that we may make a distribution to its shareholders if retained earnings immediately prior to the dividend payment are at least equal to the amount of the proposed distribution or if immediately after the distribution, the value of our assets would equal or exceed the sum of our total liabilities.
-The primary source of funds with which dividends will be paid to shareholders will come from cash dividends received by the Holding Company from the Bank.
+Dividends paid to shareholders are subject to restrictions set forth in the California General Corporation Law.
+The California General Corporation Law provides that distributions may be made to shareholders if retained earnings immediately prior to the dividend payment are at least equal to the amount of the proposed distribution or if, immediately after the distribution, the value of assets equals the sum of total liabilities.
+The primary source of funds with which dividends will be paid to shareholders come from cash dividends received by the Holding Company from the Bank.

-During the year ended December 31, 2018, the Holding Company paid \$4,732,000 in cash dividends to our shareholders and the Bank paid cash dividends of \$6,947,000 to the Holding Company in order to fund the Holding Company's operating costs, payments of interest on our junior subordinated debentures, estimated tax payments, redemption of junior subordinated debentures, and cash dividends paid to shareholders.
-During 2015, \$3.0 million of the Company's \$15.0 million in junior subordinated debt was retired.
-The balance of junior subordinated debentures remained at \$12.0 million for the years ended December 31, 2018 and December 31, 2017.
+During the year ended December 31, 2019, the Holding Company paid \$5,599,000 in cash dividends to shareholders.
+The Bank paid cash dividends of \$8,346,000 to the Holding Company in order to fund the Holding Company's operating costs, payments of interest on junior subordinated debentures, estimated tax payments, and cash dividends paid to shareholders.
+The balance of junior subordinated debentures remained at \$12.0 million for the years ended December 31, 2019 and December 31, 2018.

 The Bank, as a state-chartered bank, is subject to dividend restrictions set forth in California state banking law and administered by the Commissioner of the California Department of Business Oversight ("Commissioner").
 Under such restrictions, the Bank may not pay cash dividends in an amount which exceeds the lesser of the retained earnings of the Bank or the Bank's net income for the last three fiscal years (less the amount of distributions to shareholders during that period of time).
 If the above test is not met, cash dividends may only be paid with the prior approval of the Commissioner, in an amount not exceeding the Bank's net income for its last fiscal year or the amount of its net income for the current fiscal year.
 Such restrictions do not apply to stock dividends, which generally require neither the satisfaction of any tests nor the approval of the Commissioner.
-Notwithstanding the foregoing, if the Commissioner finds that the shareholders' equity is not adequate or that the declarations of a dividend would be unsafe or unsound, the Commissioner may order the state bank not to pay any dividend.
+Notwithstanding the foregoing, if the Commissioner finds that the shareholders' equity is not adequate or that the declarations of a dividend would be unsafe or unsound, the Commissioner may prevent the bank from paying a dividend.
 The FRB may also limit dividends paid by the Bank.